pyca/cryptography/docs/x509/reference.rst

         :class:`~cryptography.x509.TLSFeatureType` enum.
 At this time only
         ``status_request`` or ``status_request_v2`` are allowed.

+    :param bytes asn1values: The DER encoded bytes payload of the extension.

     .. attribute:: oid

         :type: :class:`ObjectIdentifier`

         Returns :attr:`~cryptography.x509.oid.ExtensionOID.TLS_FEATURE`.

+    .. attribute:: asn1value

+        .. versionadded:: 2.9.0

+        :type: bytes

+        Returns the DER encoded bytes payload of the extension, if available.
+Returns ``None`` otherwise.
+For extensions obtained from loaded objects, the DER encoded bytes are guaranteed to be there.

 .. class:: TLSFeatureType